angrybacon/doomsday-wiki/markdown/chapters/ddft/basics.md

 ## Conclusion

 1. You generally need a card that lets you draw most of your pile
-2. Lethal Storm via Tendrils of Agony is the most common win condition for the deck
+2. Lethal Storm via Tendrils of Agony and Thassa's Oracle triggers are the most common win conditions for the deck.
+Each is best applied in different game scenarios which you'll learn with time.
 3. Holding priority when cantripping with LED in play is key, make sure to get into this habit